playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-transparent-elements/index.md

 > Unlike the other frameworks we're talking about, Angular's components add in an HTML element in the DOM.
 >
-> For example here, our rendered markup looks like:
+> For example, here, our rendered markup looks like:
 >
 > ```html
 > <div style="display: flex; gap: 1rem;">